This arts centre is my new favourite mid-week lunch spot.

 Actually, I’ve seen the plans and they look quite good.

 I asked if they could also, while they are at it, add a small, dark cramped room for new-act comedy.
+The grand new theatre looks far too proper for people to laugh.
 I don’t know yet if the budget will stretch to that.
+They mentioned something about repurposing an old lift.